david-garza/enterococci_prediction_analysis/machine_learning/README.md

 #### Regression Models

 Initial models attempted to predict the bacteria counts using linear regression models.
-This immediately required scaling the features data using the standardscaler() method from sklearn.
+This immediately required scaling the features data using the standardscaler() function from sklearn.

 The target variable distribution skewed hard right.
 Attempts to transform the target variable via log transforamtion improved R-squared but not significantly.